 Fragile X syndrome.
 This is a genetic problem.
-ALC has been used to affect certain behaviors in boys with fragile X, such as their social skills and hyperactivity, but studies show it is not entirely effective.
+ALC has been used to affect certain behaviors in boys with fragile X, such as their social skills and hyperactivity, but research is mixed as to whether it really helps or not.

-Nerve problems.
-Research has linked ALC with less pain or less intense pain in people with nerve problems from these causes:
+Sciatica.
+Research has linked ALC with less pain or less intense pain in people with pain from sciatica.

 Can you get carnitine naturally from foods?